Summary

 Challenge

-Our client Roche is a Basel-, Switzerland-headquartered pharmaceutical and BioTech multinational, the history of which spans more than 126 years.
+Our client Roche is a Basel-, Switzerland-headquartered pharmaceutical and BioTech multinational, whose history spans more than 126 years.
 They are the world’s #1 pharmaceutical company and a leading provider of cancer treatments globally.
 Roche employs more than 100,000 people in 150 countries.

-At the time prior to the project’s start, the client required technical assistance in several important areas.
-We became the provider of choice for the project through a referral by one of Roche’s technical officers, who had previously worked for a major eCommerce client of ours and recommended us as a competent and reliable provider of bespoke software.
+The client required technical assistance in several important areas.
+We became the provider of choice for the project through a referral by one of Roche’s technical officers, who had previously worked for a major eCommerce client of ours.

-The primary area in which our client needed assistance was developing software for Roche’s DNA-sequencing machine, responsible for analyzing multiple DNA samples concurrently.
-When a person takes a blood test in a lab, the related data is added to a system called Connecting Software.
-The obtained DNA sample is then added to a DNA-sequencing machine to conduct the DNA-sequencing process.
+The primary area in which our client needed assistance was developing software for Roche’s DNA-sequencing machine.
+This machine analyzes multiple DNA samples concurrently.
+As a person takes a blood test in a lab, the related data is submitted to a system called Connecting Software.
+The obtained DNA sample is then submitted to the DNA-sequencing machine that performs the DNA-sequencing process.
 Next, the sequenced DNA samples are transferred to other machines to be further analyzed automatically, or to doctors and scientists, who analyze them manually.

-In addition to the testing of Roche’s DNA-sequencing machine and developing the related simulator software, our experts are also engaged in several more activities as part of the сlient’s in-house team.
-In particular, such activities include migrating tests from the legacy testing framework to the new one and helping further enhance the product.
+In addition to the testing of Roche’s DNA-sequencing machine and development of the related simulator software, our experts are also engaged in several more activities as part of the сlient’s in-house team.
+In particular, such activities include migrating tests from the legacy testing framework to a new one and helping further enhance the product.

 Solution

 At first, the project team we provided was composed of only 2 experts.
-In the spring of 2020, this initial team was significantly expanded and kept on gradually growing afterward.
-By April 2022, SPD Group’s project team had grown to include 15 experts.
+In the spring of 2020, this team was significantly expanded and kept on gradually growing afterwards.
+By April 2022, SPD Technology’s project team had grown to include 15 experts.

-As of February, 2023, 10 members of our project team were involved in testing the client’s software and developing medical device simulators for their DNA-sequencing machines engaged in Nanopore DNA sequencing.
-Two of our experts are working on the Connecting Software system.
-Two of our developers – a Java developer and a frontend developer – are also engaged in software development, while two more of our experts are working on converting tests from the client’s legacy framework to the one that was chosen as a replacement.
-We also have a Product Owner, who works on adding new features to the product.
+Two of our experts are working on the Connecting Software system, and another two – a Java developer and a frontend developer – are engaged in developing other software.
+Besides, two members of SPD Technology’s project team are converting tests from the client’s legacy framework to the one that has been chosen as its replacement.
+We also have a Product Owner, who is adding new features to the product.

-The remote testing of the client’s embedded software posed a significant challenge from the very beginning.
-Our team in Ukraine had to have a person in a laboratory monitor the machine’s response to certain actions and send reports to the testing team.
-This approach had remained productive for a while but shortly became inconvenient as the team grew.
+Initially, the remote testing of the client’s embedded software posed a significant challenge.
+We had to work with a liaison in the client’s U.S. laboratory, who would monitor the machine’s response to certain actions and send reports to our testing team in Ukraine.
+This approach had remained productive for a while, but shortly became inconvenient as the team grew.

-In order to optimize the process, the on-site Senior Software Engineering Manager installed a number of webcams on the machine and launched online streaming.
-This allowed our team to see how the machine was responding to changes in the software, as well as to run tests at any time of the day.
-This solution has helped us turn the problem of the 10-hour time difference into an advantage, enabling our team to perform testing even when the on-site team is not working.
-Additionally, we’ve adjusted the Agile processes in our teams to make our regular meetings maximally productive and exclude the people who are not required on the calls.
+In order to optimize the process, the client’s Senior Software Engineering Manager installed a number of webcams on the DNA-sequencing machine and launched online streaming.
+This allowed our team to see how the machine was responding to changes in the software.
+It also became possible for them to run tests at any time of the day.

-Book a free meeting with our experts to find out how we can help you to build your project according to your business vision.
+Book a free meeting with our experts to discover how we can help you.

 Book a Meeting

 To eliminate the testing-related risks, we have developed medical device stimulators (also referred to as “stubs”).
-This software emulates the interactions between any newly developed functionality and the hardware of the DNA-sequencing machine, and allows virtually testing the features being added.
-Furthermore, our custom-developed stubs also help achieve time savings for the entire client’s organization.
-These stubs can be reused by other 6 or 7 teams at Roche in order to test some other software on other similar machines.
-Our stubs have project-specific logic for a particular sequencer, so they can be widely reused by other teams.
+This software emulates the interactions between any newly developed functionality and the hardware of the DNA-sequencing machine.
+Thus, it allows testing the features being added safely.
+Besides, our stubs help achieve time savings for the client: 6 or 7 teams at Roche can reuse them to test some other software on other, similar machines.

-In addition to the Simulator Software, our team has also delivered a Software Quality Assurance (SQA) Dashboard.
+To improve the testing process, our team has also developed a Software Quality Assurance (SQA) Dashboard.

 SQA Dashboard